r12f/rnp/README.md

   * Support scanning all network paths.
     * Nowadays, services and network data paths are mostly redundant.
 Technologies like load balancer and [ECMP] are widely used in cloud and modern data center.
     * Because of this, if a service, or a network link is having trouble, we will see intermediate packet drop/latency, instead of seeing full connectivity drop.
 Hence, we need a tool to help us scan all possible network paths and find out the bad links.
-  * Minimize port usage (Friendly to SNAT).
+  * Minimize impact to existing data path, such as high port usage and load on networking stack.
-    * High port usage can cause SNAT port allocation failures, which result in false negatives.
-And it can be easily triggered by scanning.
+    * High port usage can cause your machine running out of source port to use, then cause your service failing creating new connections.
+And it can be easily triggered with network testing / scanning.
-    * This is a very common error in all clouds, such as [AWS][AWSErrorPortAllocation] and [Azure][AzureLBSnatPortExhaustion].
+    * This is even worse when you are checking network connectivity to Internet, because the outbound port will also need to be allocated on your load balancer, which is shared across all your machines.
+This is a very common error in all clouds, such as [AWS][AWSErrorPortAllocation] and [Azure][AzureLBSnatPortExhaustion].
 * **Avoid unstable measurements** when possible.
 * **Easy to use.**
 * ...